sawamaru/obsidian-LongtimeDiary/README.md

-# Obsidian LongtimeDialy
+# LongtimeDiary

-This is a plugin helping you to see past on this day in the DailyNote.
+This is a Obsidian plugin for helping you to see past on this day in the DailyNote.

 By adding a specific code block to the DailyNote, this plugin will search and display the DailyNote for the same day of the month as the DailyNote date.
 This plugin is a must-have for long-time diary keepers on Obsidian.